jackbrand900/scheduling_cw/README.md

 ## Scheduling and Resource Allocation Coursework

-## scheduling_LCL.ipynb
+## LCL.ipynb

-scheduling_LCL.ipynb implements a **Least Cost Last Rule** to optimize scheduling for a given workflow, with an objective of minimizing the maximum cost.
+LCL.ipynb implements a **Least Cost Last Rule** to optimize scheduling for a given workflow, with an objective of minimizing the maximum cost.

 ## 1. Setup and Requirements